Logan van Beek: Career

 Van Beek first played for the Netherlands against English county Essex in the 2012 Clydesdale Bank 40.
 He had to play as an overseas professional as under ICC regulations he had to wait three years after playing for New Zealand to qualify for the Netherlands.
 His first major international tournament for the Netherlands was the 2014 ICC World Twenty20 in Bangladesh.

 He scored his maiden first-class century on 24 October 2015 in the Plunket Shield.
 In November 2017, in the 2017–18 Plunket Shield season, he took his maiden 10-wicket match haul in first-class cricket.
 In March 2018, in round six of the Plunket Shield, he took a hat-trick for Wellington against Canterbury.
 He was the leading wicket-taker in the 2017–18 Plunket Shield for Wellington, with 40 dismissals in seven matches.
 In June 2018, he was awarded a contract with Wellington for the 2018–19 season.

 In December 2018, he was signed by the English side Derbyshire for the 2019 County Championship season.
 In April 2020, he was one of seventeen Dutch-based cricketers to be named in the team's senior squad.
 In June 2020, he was offered a contract by Wellington ahead of the 2020–21 domestic cricket season.

-In May 2021, he was named in the Dutch One Day International (ODI) squad for their series against Scotland.
+He was a member of the Dutch One Day International (ODI) squad for their series against Scotland.
 He made his ODI debut on 19 May 2021, for the Netherlands against Scotland.
 In September 2021, van Beek was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.

 In July 2022, he was named in the Dutch squad for the 2022 ICC Men's T20 World Cup Global Qualifier B tournament in Zimbabwe.
 In their group match against Hong Kong, he became the first bowler for the Netherlands to take a hat-trick in a T20I match.

+In 2023, he was signed by Worcestershire County Cricket Club to play in the One-Day Cup and the County Championship.
+In 2024, he returned for a second stint at the club.

+In May 2024, he was named in the Netherlands squad for the 2024 ICC Men's T20 World Cup tournament.

+In February 2025, he was signed by Leicestershire County Cricket Club.